 But its purpose was less clear when compared with ostensibly ‘bigger’ rivals such as the BMW 1 Series and Audi A3, even if, inside, they were no bigger at all.
 Today’s A-Class, then, follows rather than breaks convention.
 Its proportions are typical for the segment, though the styling cues make it unquestionably a Mercedes.

 You would know it even with the badges removed, thanks to the shape of the grille and lights and the strakes in the side that mimic Mercedes’ larger models.
+The 2016 facelift gave the A-Class a more defined look, with a diamond-effect front grille and changes to the head and rear lights.

 Given the ‘join them’ ethos, the hardware is as conventional as you might expect.
 Beneath the steel monocoque there are MacPherson struts at the front and a multi-link set-up at the rear.